Master of Arts in Industrial Organizational Behavior Management

 • PSY 6450: Psychology of Work.
 This course is an advanced course designed to examine human behavior in organizations from a behavioral psychology perspective.
 Topics covered include: the history of industrial organizational psychology, motivation, performance improvement techniques, compensation, quality, job satisfaction and its relation to productivity, and the ethics of personnel management.
 Students entering the course are expected to have an understanding of the basic principles of operant and respondent conditioning because these concepts are used to interpret and analyze worker behavior.

 • PSY 6510: Behavioral Systems Analysis.
-This course trains you on applying behavioral systems analysis concepts to the design of systems which yield objective measures of critical organizational business indices.
+The application of systems analysis concepts to the design of systems which yield behavioral measures of complex social situations.

 • PSY 6100: Conditioning and Learning.
 This course examines conditioning and learning from the perspective of the experimental analysis of behavior.
 Emphasis is placed on basic laboratory research procedures and findings.

-Competency V: Research and Practice (6 credit hours)
+Competency III: Research and Practice (6 credit hours)

 Thesis option: